Nā limahana

 KLL PARTNER |

-Originally from Makawao, Maui, U‘ilani is a licensed attorney and graduate of the William S. Richardson School of Law with certificates in Native Hawaiian Law and Environmental Law.
+Originally from Makawao, Maui, U‘ilani Tanigawa Lum is a licensed attorney and graduate of the William S. Richardson School of Law with certificates in Native Hawaiian Law and Environmental Law.
 She is a graduate of Kamehameha Schools Maui and the University of Hawaiʻi at Mānoa’s Hawaiʻinuiākea School of Hawaiian Knowledge where she earned a bachelor’s degree and master’s degree in Hawaiian Studies.
 Her thesis examined hula’s role in society and in particular, its performance in Japan as a cultural, social, economic, and political mechanism.
 Uʻi first began law school as an Evening Part-Time student while working as a Trustee Aide at the Office of Hawaiian Affairs.
 During her time as a law student, she was a Research Assistant for the Environmental Law Program, a Staff Editor for the Asian-Pacific Law and Policy Journal, and an extern with the U.S. Department of Interior’s Office of Native Hawaiian Relations.
 Uʻi is a hula practitioner and is currently an Assistant Professor of Law at Ka Huli Ao Center for Excellence in Native Hawaiian Law at the William S. Richardson School of Law.
-She serves on various boards including Hawaiʻi Land Trust (HILT), Maui United Way, and ʻIhikapalaumaewa Foundation.
-Uʻi now resides in ʻĀhuimanu, Koʻolaupoko, Oʻahu, with her husband, Zachary, and son, Kuaola Kamaleiokauhale.
+She serves on various boards including Hawaiʻi Land Trust (HILT) and ʻIhikapalaumaewa Foundation.
+Uʻi now resides in ʻĀhuimanu, Koʻolaupoko, Oʻahu, with her ʻohana.